openshift/enhancements/enhancements/management-workload-partitioning.md

 explain the problem well enough for admins to recover.
 Future work may make this more flexible.

+In a failure situation, we want to try to keep the cluster operational.
+Therefore, when pods ask for workload partitioning but the feature is disabled the admission hook will strip the workload-related annotations and add an annotation `workload.openshift.io/warning` with a message warning the user that their partitioning instructions were ignored.

 We are not prepared to commit to an installer API for this feature in this initial implementation.
 Therefore, we will document how to create the correct machine config manifests to enable it in `kubelet` and